Jenny From The Bronze

 Please read and sign the statement below.

 I have been provided with spray tan care instructions, which I have read and understand completely.
 I understand that proper pre-tan preparation is vital for the overall outcome of my spray tan.
 To my knowledge, I have no medical conditions or allergy which would prevent me from having a spray tan.
 I have been honest and accurate about the information I have provided on this waiver and during any discussion with my spray tan artist.
 I take sole responsibility of any reaction I may have, staining of clothing and/or personal belongings.
 I have read and completely understand this consent form.
+I understand that Jenny From The Bronze is not responsible for the outcome of my spray tan due to poor prep, after care, or potential allergies.
+Any allergy concerns must be addressed prior to my appointment.

 Photo release: If you submit photos that we may use for public posting (social media or other avenues) Jenny From the Bronze has the right to use and publish photographs of me that you as the client choose to provide, which may be included for editorial, trade, advertising, social media, and any other purpose and in any manner or medium and may add the company logo on the photograph as deemed appropriate.
 Photos that are shared with me with permission to share are provided with a general release so they can be used for general advertising purposes.
 I can also cover your face in the photo if you prefer it shared in that way.
 You may also submit a sharable photo that does not have your face in it (photo with your head turned, tan line photo, photo taken of your back/legs etc).
 Photos are the best way to showcase my spray tan work to future clients!
 I appreciate written reviews as well.
 I appreciate sharing of photos and respect client wishes if any are expressed.